Curtis Worth Fentress, FAIA, RIBA

 About Curtis

-Curtis Fentress, FAIA, RIBA was born to a farming family “between two wide spots in the road – Summerfield and Oakridge” in North Carolina.
-In high school, he immediately gravitated to drafting and engineering, and hard work enabled him to attend the School of Architecture at North Carolina State, where he graduated with honors with a Bachelor of Architecture degree.
+Curtis Fentress, FAIA, RIBA was born to a North Carolina farming family “between two wide spots in the road—Summerfield and Oakridge.”
+While in high school, he immediately gravitated to drafting and engineering.
+Hard work enabled him to attend the School of Architecture at North Carolina State, where he graduated with honors.

 After leaving a position with I.M.
 Pei, Fentress pursued his fascination with large-scale public projects and strove to make civic buildings more humanistic.
-Fentress came to Denver in the late 1970s for the New York-based firm Kohn Pedersen Fox to design the Rocky Mountain headquarters of Amoco.
-Drawn by Colorado’s beauty, Fentress founded his own firm in 1980 and later was awarded the opportunity to design Denver International Airport.
-His iconic peaked-roof design — voted “Best Airport in North America” and fourth “Favorite American Architecture” — propelled him into the international realm.
+Fentress came to Denver in the late 1970s.
+He had been tasked with designing the Rocky Mountain headquarters of Amoco for New York-based Kohn Pedersen Fox.
+Enchanted by Colorado’s beauty, Fentress decided to stay in Colorado.
+He founded Fentress Architects in 1980 and was soon after awarded the opportunity to design Denver International Airport.
+His iconic, peaked-roof design—voted “Best Airport in North America” and fourth “Favorite American Architecture”—propelled him into the international realm.

 Fentress is known for his “Patient Search,” a meticulous discovery process that he and his design team follow.